tolgee/documentation/blog/2022-10-17-closure-objects.md

 I've always found class inheritance confusing, and this way is much more readable for me.
 It's also quite similar to how React allows you to compose hooks, so it feels familiar.

 Even though I haven't seen this method used in many places, it feels quite natural to me.
 I like how I see exactly what is passed where.
-It also brings an advantage in code optimization as private methods are truly private (unlike `Typescript` private methods), so the optimizer can optimize them accordingly.
+It also brings an advantage in code optimization as private methods are truly private (unlike Typescript private methods), which is beneficial when evaluated by [AI code review](https://www.qodo.ai/learn/code-review/ai/) tools for encapsulation and optimization.

 One simple advantage is that you can safely use the desctructuring assignment here, as we won't run into issues with binding and prototype chain.